soon-jynn-chu/home-credit-risk-model-stability/README.md

 ## Feature Engineering
 ### Data Aggregation

-For depth > 0 features, aggregation may be needed to condense the historical records associated with each `case_id` into a single feature.Thus, aggregation functions are defined based on their transformation groups:
+For depth > 0 features, aggregation may be needed to condense the historical records associated with each `case_id` into a single feature.
+Thus, aggregation functions are defined based on their transformation groups:

+- All - max
-- P, A, D - max, mean, var
+- P, A, D - + mean, var
-- M, String/Boolean dtypes - mode
-- others - max

 ### Feature Selection
 For numerical columns, I use Pearson correlation to drop columns that are highly correlated, whereas Cramer's V for categorical columns.